4 Top Tips To Put The Zing Back In Your Life

-My mum says that having children is one of the most rewarding experiences, but it’s also damn tiring.
+My mum says that having children is one of the most rewarding experiences, but it’s also damn tiring and zaps your zing.
 It’s no joke that parenting is a 24-hour job.
 They wake up in the night just to tell you a story, and then they wake up early because it’s time to play.
 Or they wake up when they get hot, get cold, feel sick or have nightmares.
 They need constant attention and alertness.

 You can’t constantly run in survival mode.
 It seems that no matter how many times you ask your little nippers for a break (even just a pee break) these pleas fall on deaf ears.
 So how can you get the energy back that you need to make it through the week?
 Here are 4 Tips to bring some zing back into your Mummy life.

 1.)
 Drink more Water

 This one sounds so simple, but it’s often overlooked.
 Hydrating yourself with fresh water increases your energy levels and minimizes fatigue.
 Try it for a week and see what happens!
 Some say to drink eight glasses a day; others use mathematics.
 If you find out your weight in pounds and then half it, you should be drinking that quantity in ounces.
 If you don’t get any pleasure from drinking water, add a dash of lemon or lime.

 It is advisable to use the best water softener if you are facing the problem of hard water.